esosetrov/rolling_regression/README.md

 - The statsmodels development team for the RollingOLS implementation
 - All contributors to the open-source data science ecosystem

+**Note**:
+This notebook is designed for educational and research purposes.
+Real-world applications may require additional considerations and validation.
-**Note**: This is an educational/research tool.
-Not financial advice.
+This notebook is not financial advice.
 Always conduct your own due diligence before making investment decisions.